About the Journal

 Sections

 The journal features a single section that publishes high-quality, peer-reviewed research articles on Central Asia and the Caucasus.
 It welcomes both theoretical and empirical contributions that advance scholarly understanding of the two regions and contribute to ongoing academic debates.
-Each annual issue may include thematic clusters but all articles are part of the same continuous section and are subject to the same peer-review standards.

 Funding and Ethics

 To ensure transparency, authors are required to specify all sources of funding and to comply with ethical research standards in their submissions.
+Authors must disclose any financial, institutional, or personal conflicts of interest that may have influenced the research or its presentation.

-The journal adheres to the Committee on Publication Ethics (COPE) guidelines and expects authors, editors, and reviewers to follow its Core Practices.
+The journal adheres to the Committee on Publication Ethics guidelines and expects authors, editors, and reviewers to follow its Core Practices.

 Corrections and Retractions

+In accordance with COPE guidelines, the journal and publisher treat errors and ethical issues seriously.
 All articles are proof-checked by authors prior to publication.
-If a significant error is discovered post-publication, the journal will determine whether a Correction, Retraction, or Editorial Note is required.
+If a significant error is discovered after publication, the journal will determine whether a Correction, Retraction, Expression of Concern, or Editorial Note is required.

 Misconduct and Complaints